Supplementary resources for high school students

 Definitions and Basics

 A producer is someone who creates and supplies goods or services.
 Producers combine labor and capital—called factor inputs—to create—that is, to output—something else.
 Business firms are the main examples of producers and are usually what economists have in mind when talking about producers.
 However, governments are producers of some kinds of services—such as police services, defense, public schools, and mail delivery—and sometimes goods, such as when a government owns the oil fields and oil production (for example, OPEC).
-Households and individuals are producers of non-market goods and services such as cleaning, child-rearing, cooked food, etc.
+Households and individuals are producers of non-market goods and services such as cleaning, child-rearing, cooked food, etc. Entrepreneurs, by contrast, are idea-creators.
+They often also start off their ideas as producers.

 In the News and Examples